Artist, actress, model.

 Loan's second exhibition BORN IN BLUE, 2015 depicted the rise of sea creatures between the Ocean and the sky in a host of mediums.
 These creatures were shown alongside an animated film the artist illustrated and directed also called " Born In Blue" in display at The Lightbox in New York City.

-Her new body of work NAMSIS is showing at SHOW Gallery in Los Angeles until March 1 2018.
-Using a new medium of collages, Loan is expressing the depths of meditation that transforms into a singular form that ultimately leads to : "The mind is everything.
+Her new body of work NAMSIS opened at SHOW Gallery in Los Angeles in Feb 2018.
+Using a new medium of collages, Loan is expressed the depths of meditation that transforms into a singular form that ultimately leads to : "The mind is everything.
 What you think, you become."

 After visiting Haiti in 2016, Loan has been working on raising money throughout her art work by donating a part of the proceeds to APJ 's ( Artists For Peace and Justice) education program.
 She recently started a collaboration with Picsart to help rise awareness to the young generation by creating an artistic connection between them and charity's work.

 Loan's collaboration with the 1862 French House : LaDuree - showed the extension of the series BLACK NAMSIS at the famous macarons venue in Beverly Hills.